 WIDE: Talent pressing the power button on the top left edge of the monitor.

-SCREEN: Monitor showing the boot-up process.

 Tap the icon of the software at the top right of the screen [1].
 Insert the user identifier and password, then tap the Start button [2].
 Press the power button on the device to switch on the main unit [3].